 The editorial team, with the participation of the editorial and scientific committees, is responsible for defining the editorial policies allowing Lecturas de Economía to fulfill the necessary standards for its positioning as a recognized academic publication.
 The continuous revision of these policies guarantees the journal’s improvement and that it meets the expectations of the academic community it serves.

 The team is responsible, prior evaluation, for choosing the articles to be published.
 This choice is always based on the quality and relevance of the article to the subject matter of the journal, and on its originality and contribution to the dissemination and advance of the economics discipline.
 In this very sense, a rejection decision must be justified on these criteria.

 The editor is responsible for editing and the review process of all the manuscripts submitted to the journal, including those of members of the editorial and scientific committees.
 He/she must develop mechanisms guaranteeing impartiality, punctuality and confidentiality throughout the review process up until a final decision concerning publication is made.
 In the same sense, it is also the responsibility of the editor to keep authors informed during the different stages of the abovementioned processes.

 When the journal receives complaints or queries of any sort, the editorial team must respond in a timely manner according to the Guidelines set by the publication and, when warranted, the team must ensure that a proper investigation leading to the resolution of potential problems is carried out.

 Once a journal issue is published, the editor has the responsibility for its dissemination and distribution among authors, referees, and entities with which exchange agreements are in place.
-Similarly, the editor is responsible for placing the articles and/or abstracts in repositories and bibliographical databases and indices at the national and international level, as well as in electronic marketing services for publication series.
+Similarly, the editor is responsible for placing the articles and/or their abstracts in repositories and bibliographical databases at the national and international level, as well as in digital marketing services for publication series.
 The editor also plays a role in sending the copies of journal issues to active subscribers.